india-raven/cs/README.md

 ### `npm install`

-In order for Firebase to load correctly, please create a .env.local file in the root folder.
+In order for Firebase to load correctly, please create a .env file in the root folder.
 We included a template called .env.example in the root folder.
-You will need to rename it to .env.local, fill it with your firebase credentials, and then add .env.local to your .gitignore file.
+You will need to rename it to .env, fill it with your firebase credentials, and then add .env to your .gitignore file.

 **Notes:**
-* For the .env.local file to work with the create-react-app, notice that your variables require a REACT_APP prefix.
+* For the .env file to work with the create-react-app, notice that your variables require a REACT_APP prefix.

-* Remember to include your .env.local file in the .gitignore file
+* Remember to include your .env file in the .gitignore file

 * Firebase is loading geoJson data that renders state shapes and is an essential piece of the application.
 You can find our template here: [geoJson](https://storage.cloud.google.com/visualclimategeojson/us-temp.geojson)